We use cookies.

 Other results:

-• The Laboratory participates in development of a first Russian third-generation DNA sequencer in collaboration with the «GANNA-DNA» startup that has received a grant from the «Skolkovo» Foundation.
-The head of Laboratory Prof. Krutovskiy is one of the six authors of an original method of sequencing that received an international patent and one of the 9 participants of the project.
+The Laboratory participates in the development of the first Russian third-generation DNA sequencer in collaboration with the «GAMMA-DNA» startup that has received a grant from the Skolkovo Foundation.
+Head of the Laboratory Konstantin V. Krutovskiy is one of the six authors of the original sequencing method that has been protected by an international patent and one of the 9 participants of the project.

 Collaborations: